CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Experimental Results and Discussions

 \subsection{Ablation Studies}

-In this section, we verify the importance of some modules of CenterLineDet, including the input LiDAR point clouds and input camera images.
-The quantitative results of ablation studies are shown in Tab. \ref{tab_ablation}.

-For LiDAR and cameras, we test the necessity of them by removing one of these sensors at a time.
-From Tab. \ref{tab_ablation}, we can see that removing either LiDAR or cameras will degrade the final results, and CenterLineDet without cameras has much inferior performance.
-This indicates the importance of data fusion, and camera images are the dominant information source of CenterLineDet.
-Based on the aforementioned observations, the rationality of our system design is justified.
+In this section, we verify the importance of the input data by respectively removing one of two sensors (i.e., camera and LiDAR).
+The quantitative results are shown in Tab. \ref{tab_ablation}.
+We can see that removing either LiDAR or cameras will degrade the results, and our CenterLineDet without cameras has much inferior performance.
+This indicates the importance of data fusion, and camera images are the dominant source of information for our CenterLineDet.
+Based on the aforementioned observations, the effectiveness of our network design is demonstrated.